 The Company has developed many new products in each of its businesses over the years.
 The approach to developing new products is primarily from active product development as opposed to pure scientific research.
-Product development by the Container Division in shaping aluminum has given rise to the aluminum bottle business, which has now reached the beer and beverage markets.
-Shaped aluminum aerosol containers have been introduced in the last few years and new products are evolving.
-The Label Division continues to develop new applications for clear labels, promotional products, shrink labels and expanded content labels.
-The Tube Division creates plastic tubes with new shapes and multiple combinations of decoration.
+In general, product development by the Container Segment involves shaping of aerosol cans and beverage bottles.
+The Label Segment develops many new applications for labels, promotional products, shrink sleeves and expanded content labels.
+The Tube Segment creates plastic tubes with new caps and closures and multiple combinations of decoration.